 “Our mission is to empower and

 inspire teachers and students.
-ENGINEERING@WORK helps them really explore
+ENGINEERING@WORK helps really explore

 this diverse and progressive sector through actual hands-on experiences.
 At